Jay Shetty – Rejection; change the narrative in your mind

 ”Remember when you’re being rejected from something, you are being redirected to something better.”
 Jay Shetty

-Jay Shetty says,
+Jay Shetty reminds us:

-“Sometimes it’s in those moments that we have the greatest opportunity to reflect, refuel and refocus, it’s in those moments that feel like the death of our dreams that our truest potential is actually taking birth.”
+“Sometimes it’s in those moments that we have the greatest opportunity to reflect, refuel, and refocus.
+It’s in those moments that feel like the death of our dreams that our truest potential is actually taking birth.”

 “If the door does not open, it is not your door.”